yuuta-kinoshi/codebase/README.md

 # Code Base

 This template provides a minimal setup to run React on Vite with HMR.
-The codebase is built with the intention of getting a project started more efficiently and effectively.
+The codebase was built with the intention of getting a project started more efficiently and effectively.

 - Vite ✔️
 - Tailwind ✔️